nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 ### 5.2.
 Broadcasting

 The local node's DAG heads MUST be broadcast at an interval using the `AdvertHashes` message, by default every 2 seconds.
-The interval MAY be adjusted by the node operator but SHALL NOT be so short that it clutters the network.
+The interval MAY be adjusted by the node operator but MUST conform to the limits (min/max interval) defined by the network.
 It is advised to keep it relatively short because it directly influences the speed by which new transactions are propagated to peers.

 ### 5.3.
 Querying Peer's DAG

 When the local node decides to query a peer's DAG because it differs from its own, it uses the `TransactionListQuery` message.
+It MUST specify the block for which to retrieve the transactions using a Unix timestamp that falls within the requested block.
 The receiving peer MUST respond with the `TransactionList` message containing all transactions (without payload) from its DAG.

 ### 5.4.
 Resolving Transaction Payload